 It is up to us to protect this remarkable river.

-McKenzie River Trust recently seized an opportunity to conserve two miles of riverfront we call Finn Rock Reach.
-The McKenzie Homewaters Campaign seeks to raise $6 million to repay the bridge loan used to acquire this spectacular property, restore and care for the land, and create a reserve to purchase other conservation properties as they become available.
-We are counting on people like you to help us today.
+In winter 2015/16, McKenzie River Trust seized an opportunity to conserve two miles of riverfront we call Finn Rock Reach.
+The McKenzie Homewaters Campaign raised $4.6 million to repay the bridge loan used to acquire this spectacular property, restore and care for the land, and create a reserve to purchase other conservation properties as they become available.
+We are grateful for more than 400 people like you who helped accomplish all of this.

 The McKenzie River provides some of the cleanest, best tasting drinking water in the nation.
 That’s why the Eugene Water and Electric Board (EWEB) stepped up in a big way for The McKenzie Homewaters Campaign.
 Every dollar you give toward the restoration of Finn Rock Reach by December 31, 2017 will be matched dollar for dollar by EWEB, up to $500,000.